jimmitchell/Tinylytics-for-Micro.blog/README.md

 ## Displaying Hits

-If you want to display hits somewhere on your site (say, in the footer - more on that below), check the "Display hits?" checkbox.
+If you want to display the total hits somewhere on your site, check the "Display hits?" checkbox.
 Checkout the Tinylytics "[Showing a hit counter](https://tinylytics.app/docs/show_hit_counter)" help article for more details.

-## Displaying Kudos
+## Displaying Post Kudos

 If you want to display a Kudos counter on individual post pages, check the "Show Kudos?" checkbox.
 See the Tinylytics "[Showing kudos](https://tinylytics.app/docs/showing_kudos)" help article for more details.
 In addition to a Kudos counter, you can set a label using any combination of emoji and/or text.
 If you don't set your own label, the default emoji will be "👋".

+## Displaying Uptime

+If you want to display the uptime of your site, check the "Display Uptime?" checkbox.
+Checkout the Tinylytics "[Showing Uptime on your site](https://tinylytics.app/docs/showing_uptime)" help article for more details. **Note:** Uptime monitoring is a paid account feature.
+If you enable the "Display Uptime?" checkbox but to not have a paid account, you'll only see an uptime label.

 ## Shortcodes

 If you'd like to avoid making changes to your theme template files, you can use shortcodes instead.
-To add a kudos or site counter to a post, simply add them using the following shortcodes:
+To add a kudos or post view counter to a post, simply add them using the following shortcodes:

 ````
 {{< tinykudos >}}